Stx666Michael/digit_recognition/README.md

 training with MNIST dataset, recognize hand-written digits

-using K-Nearest Neighbor Algorithm and MLP Neutral Network
+using K-Nearest Neighbor Algorithm and MLP Neural Network